zhao-kun/reminder-tgbot/README.md

 ## Configuration

-Configuration file was write by json, named with `config.json`, which must be put in same directory with binary target file.
+Configuration file was written by json, named with `config.json`, which must be put in same directory with binary target file.

 ```
 {